wp-plugins/nextgen-font-awesome-on/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

+== What does this do? ==

+NextGEN Gallery includes a Font Awesome script in the plugin.
+But the script is used in NextGEN Plus and Pro only.
+Additionally, the script is only called when a Pro style gallery (from Plus/Pro) is visible on a page or post.
+This plugin makes the Font Awesome script available to use all the time on your WordPress website.

 = What can I do with Font Awesome? =